FRC1076/10-7-Introduction-to-Command-Based-Programming/docs/Introduction_to_Command_Based.md

 - Subsystems, which control the robot's various systems (driving, arms, servos, etc.)
 - Commands, which control the subsystems (drive forward, move arm up, etc.)
 - The Robot Container, which creates and contains all of the commands and subsystems

+Over the next two build sessions, we will be building a simple tank drive program to control Chuck.
 ### Subsystems
-Today, we will be making a subsystem that will drive Chuck.
+Today, we will be making a subsystem that will control Chuck's drive motors.
 To begin, go to the src/main/java/frc/robot/subsystems folder, and open "DriveSubsystem.java".
 You should see something like this:
 ```java
 package frc.robot.subsystems;